-Passive Lighting refers to reflective and fluorescent surfaces that passively reflect light that comes from elsewhere.
-Active Lighting was covered on the previous page, which means light sources that actively transmit light / are powered.
-For maximum effect, it’s best to use both active and passive lighting when cycling.
+Passive lighting for cyclists refers to reflective and fluorescent surfaces that passively reflect light that comes from elsewhere and so are only for used To Be Seen.
+In contrast, active lighting means light sources that actively transmit light / are powered and so are so are used To See as well as To Be Seen.
+For maximum effect, especially in low light conditions and at night, it’s best to use both active and passive lighting when cycling.

 Types of Passive Lighting